Video Resolutions

 What Are Video Resolutions?

 Video resolution is a measure of how detailed a video is or how clear and realistic the video looks.
 It’s measured by the number of pixels that appear in a typical 16:9 aspect ratio.
-There are a few common resolutions you’ve probably seen before:
+There are a few common types of video resolutions you’ve probably seen before:

-- “Standard Definition” 480, 576 – These are a measurement of the total number of pixels running across a vertical line down the display.
+• “Standard Definition” 480, 576: These are a measurement of the total number of pixels running across a vertical line down the display.
 These are the resolutions of yesteryear, common in Standard Definition and old media.
-Specifically, 480p, often seen with a 4:3 aspect ratio, has been a good match for laptops and desktop monitors, offering a basic level of clarity suitable for smaller screens.
+Specifically, 480p, often seen with a 4:3 aspect ratio, has been a good match for laptops and desktop monitors, offering a basic level of clarity and video quality suitable for smaller screens.

-- 2K, 4K, 8K – These are a measurement of the total number of pixels across a horizontal line on a display.
+• 2K, 4K, 8K, and Ultra High Definition: These are a measurement of the total number of pixels across a horizontal line on a display.
 These are becoming more common in mid to high end displays, with 4K quickly becoming the most popular option of the three.
 4K resolution, offering 3840 x 2160 pixels, has become a standard in high-end consumer electronics, providing exceptional clarity and detail.
 Similarly, 8K resolution significantly enhances quality, especially noticeable when zooming in on far-away scenes, thanks to its high pixel count.
 Additionally, 1440p or Quad HD, with a maximum resolution of 2560 x 1440 pixels, is particularly popular among gamers for its superior detail and performance.

 The higher the number of pixels you want for your video, the larger the file size.
 But your resolution also affects how clear the video is.
 With lower resolutions, you’ll have far fewer pixels on screen to add definition and detail to an image, making it far lower quality.
-It’s like watching an old VHS tape compared to the same film on Blu-Ray; the higher definition adds detail and clarity.
+It’s like watching an old VHS tape compared to the same film on Blu-Ray; the higher definition and frame rate add detail, clarity, and smoothness.

 Which Video Resolution Is Best?